roesta07/A-simple-Business-Question/README.md

 - For first seven years Marketing was the cause of profit given only two predictor variable
 - After seven years till fourteen years Marketing had minimal or no affect to profit but was mimicking the association of R&D and profit.
 In statistical term it’s called spurious association.

-Note: Multivariable regression does a very good thing by knocking the spurious association.
+*Note: Multivariable regression does a very good thing by knocking the spurious association.
 It does this by looking at the association of the residuals for each variable after removing the effect of one.
-This all happens at the back of the algorithm so you don’t have to worry about it; well for now.
+This all happens at the back of the algorithm so you don’t have to worry about it; atleast for now.

 Lastly, let's lets plot the Model prediction; which will look slightly better than Model 1